Introduction

 (oldest) setting to NOTE PRIORITY

-POLY
+(previously POLY

 - Steal from the lowest-priority existing note IFF the incoming note has higher priority

-- Don’t reassign on release
+- Does not reassign voices to unvoiced notes on release

--> PRIORITY ORDER
+PRIORITY ORDER

 - Voice 1 always receives the note that has priority 1, voice 2 the note with priority 2, etc.

-U1
+(previously U1

--> UNISON RELEASE REASSIGN
+UNISON RELEASE MUTE

-U2
+(previously U2

-STEAL MOST RECENT
+(previously STEAL MOST RECENT

 - Steal from the highest-priority existing note IFF the incoming note has higher priority

-- Don’t reassign on release
+- Does not reassign on release

--> STEAL RELEASE REASSIGN
+sR STEAL LOWEST PRIORITY RELEASE REASSIGN

 - Steal from the lowest-priority existing note IFF the incoming note has higher priority

-- Reassign on release
+- Reassigns on release

 - Notes that steal a voice are considered legato